 CONCERTA® must be swallowed whole with the aid of liquids, and must not be chewed, divided, or crushed [see PATIENT INFORMATION].

-Patients New to Methylphenidate
+Patients New To Methylphenidate

-The recommended starting dose of CONCERTA® for patients who are not currently taking methylphenidate or stimulants other than methylphenidate is 18 mg once daily for children and adolescents and 18 or 36 mg once daily for adults (see Table 1).
+The recommended starting dose of CONCERTAR® for patients who are not currently taking methylphenidate or stimulants other than methylphenidate is 18 mg once daily for children and adolescents and 18 or 36 mg once daily for adults (see Table 1).

-TABLE 1: CONCERTA® Recommended Starting Doses and Dose
+Table 1: CONCERTA® Recommended Starting Doses and Dose

 |Patient Age||Recommended Starting Dose||Dose Range|